PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Implementing Real-Time Chat Services.md

 ### Receiving Structured Data

-Any structured data in the packet received is available in the *Data* parameter.
+Any structured data in the packet received are available in the *Data* parameter.
 Consult the previous section on Sending Real-Time Data to see what kinds of data-types can be sent.
 Here's the example from that section to show how data can be parsed back.

 ```